Morpho Vault v2

 Protocol Support | Exclusively Morpho Market V1 (Morpho Blue). | Protocol-agnostic.
 Connects to any protocol via Adapters. |

 Interest Accrual | Automatic.
-Calculated onchain from Morpho Market V1. | Curator-managed.
-Set via an external Vault Interest Controller (VIC) for flexibility. |
+Calculated onchain from Morpho Market V1. | Automatic aggregation.
+Each adapter reports current assets via realAssets() . |

-risk curation | Simple.
+Risk Curation | Simple.
 Absolute supply cap per market. | Granular.
 Absolute and relative caps on abstract ids (e.g., collateral type, oracle, protocol). |

 Roles & Permissions | Owner is powerful; Guardian is a safety net. | Separated roles (Owner, Curator, Allocator, Sentinel) for better separation of duties. |

-Bad Debt | (v1.1) Not realized by the vault; remains in Morpho Market V1. | Realized on interaction. allocate /deallocate calls realize losses, protecting the vault. |
+Bad Debt | (v1.1) Not realized by the vault; remains in Morpho Market V1. | Automatically tracked.
+Adapters report losses in real-time through realAssets() . |

 Liquidity | Liquidity is a single pool across all markets. | Distinct idle assets and an optional, dedicated liquidityAdapter . |

-Compliance / Gating | Not natively supported. | Native support for onchain Gating via enterGate and exitGate contracts. |
+Compliance / Gating | Not natively supported. | Native support for onchain Gating via gate contracts for shares and asset transfers. |

-ERC-4626 Compliance | Fully compliant. | Not strictly compliant due to the VIC-based totalAssets , but shares remain fully ERC-20. |
+ERC-4626 Compliance | Fully compliant. | Mostly compliant, with shares remaining fully ERC-20. |

 Advanced Role System